 Old methods of engagement like perks and benefits that were often dangled in front of employees to boost performance need to be tossed out.
 Instead, make the workplace a more positive place to be.
 Emma Seppälä thoughtfully constructs and puts forward that an attitude of positivity can be the impetus of connection, confidence and well-being in the workplace.

-Workplaces are strife with challenges, and therefore, committing to positivity through communication can create resilient, high-functioning teams that are committed to growth and also supported by the leadership of caring managers.
+Workplaces are strife with challenges, and therefore, committing to positivity through communication can create resilient, high-functioning teams that are committed to growth and also supported by the leadership of caring managers can boost company culture.

 2. Bring purpose and balance to help people create meaning in and outside of the office

 “Hire good people.
 Treat them well.
 Help them succeed.
 Compensate them fairly.
 Let them go home.” - Joe Keohane